-Thorntons has joined forces with world class security experts Net Defence to offer advice and guidance from specialist experts to ensure organisations don’t face heavy penalties for failing to comply with the legislation.
+Leading Scottish law firm Thorntons joined forces with world class security experts Net Defence to offer advice and guidance from specialist experts at a recent seminar in Dundee.
+More than 90 businesses attended the two day event which aimed to ensure organisations don’t face heavy penalties for failing to comply with the legislation.

 Liam said: “From next May, GDPR will apply to all organisations that deal with personal data so it is essential that their processes are up to date.

-“Our free GDPR briefing will inform attendees about information security risk, how these risks can be mitigated and provide a practical holistic view of what needs to be done to get GDPR ready.”
+“For organisations there is a level of security risk with information, but we aim to advise how these risks can be mitigated and provide a practical holistic view of what needs to be done to get GDPR ready.”

 David Horn, Net-Defence Director, said: “We are all ‘data subjects’ and we live in a world where key aspects of our lives will be ever more determined by the data held about us.